bladeacer/mnemosync/README.md

 mmsync get-commit-fmt # Defaults to mnemosync archive ISO timestamp mmsync set-commit-fmt <custom_format>

-## checks if anything in staging, if yes it compresses writes the archive file over to be pushed
+## checks if anything in staging, if yes it compresses writes the archive file
+## over to be pushed
-## if not, warns the user that staging is empty
+## if not, warns the user that staging is empty or files are not staged yet
-## When pushing, write folder and filenames affected to viewable local db as part of staging history
+## When pushing, write folder and filenames affected to viewable local db as
+## part of staging history
 ## Also does the needed git commit and push on behalf of the user.
 mmsync push

 ## Respecting .gitignore
-## mmsync respects gitignore in the directories you provide by default
+## mmsync respects gitignore in the target repo when adding directories or aliases
 ## Returns true or 1 by default
+## When setting to 0, warning + confirmation
 mmsync get-ignore
 mmsync set-ignore 0|1

 # Misc
 mmsync version
 mmsync help
-mmsync status # status?
-mmsync status --verbose # status with verbose flag mmsync logs # gets runtime logs opened in user's $EDITOR
 ```